 US dollar amounts are provided for reference only.

-*On October 24th, 2017, the University converted the quoted prices from Euros to US dollars using the currency converter accessed at www.xe.com.
-The exchange rate used was 1 Euro =1.18 USD.
+*On September 1st, 2019, the quoted prices were converted from Euros to US dollars using the currency converter accessed at www.xe.com.
+The exchange rate used was 1 Euro = 1.10 USD.

 The student pays the first month or part thereof directly to the head of the household upon arrival in euros.
 Upon payment students should request a receipt.